Immigrant investor programs: Jordan

+Jordan's investment program was launched by the Cabinet of Jordan in February 2018 and grants citizenship to those who invest in certain areas of the country's programs (though the minimum investment value is placed around JOD 350,000).

 Nauru

 Nauru has officially introduced the Nauru Economic and Climate Resilience Citizenship Program (NECRCP), unveiled at the 2024 United Nations Climate Change Conference (COP 29) in Baku.
 The program is defined in Nauru Economic and Climate Resilience Citizenship Act No. 15 of 2024 Part 2, Section 4, 2025.

 The passport will cost a minimum of $105,000, but will be prohibited for people with certain criminal histories.

 The government says the program will help raise funds for climate action, needed for a plan to move 90% of the island's around 12,500-strong population onto higher ground and build an entirely new community.